lfm-dev/RSSLauncher/README.md

 # RSSLauncher

-A simple TUI RSS feed reader written in Go.
+A simple TUI RSS reader written in Go.

 ## Features